anthonydevs17/astro-kaibanjs-migrator-demo/src/content/blog/ai_blog_migration_to_astro.md

 ---
-title: '🚀 From Chaos to Cosmos: Migrating Blogs to Astro with AI Agents'
+title: 'Automating Blog Content Migration to Astro Using AI Agents'
 description: 'Automating the migration of blog articles from platforms like Medium and WordPress to the content-driven Astro framework.'
 pubDate: 'May 28 2025'
 heroImage: '/blog-placeholder-1.jpg'